Tap To Call

 A damaged car and a semi-truck after a collision at an intersection.

-Were You Injured in a Truck Accident in Odessa, TX?
+Were You Injured in a Truck Accident in Odessa?

 An Odessa truck accident lawyer from Braker White is ready to fight for the compensation you may deserve and help you navigate the legal process.
 Get your free case review today–you don’t pay unless we win for you.